-5 Ways to Make IT Work with IC
+5 Ways Internal Communicators Can Make it Work with IT

 Many organizations expect their internal communicators to be strategists, with impressive stats to back up their actions.
 They’re expecting significant results but ask their communicators to wear too many hats.

 As an internal communicator, you’re the informant for every department, the C-Suite interpreter, culture architect, and facilitator of the classic “two-way conversation” in your organization.

 When you finally have a moment to develop a new initiative or find an innovative new tool you’re ecstatic to run with, you reach out to “Jeff in IT” for implementation.
 Then, he pushes back or even shuts it down.
 You find yourself trying to resuscitate your project before it even has a chance, and it’s incredibly frustrating.

 With a little help from an undisclosed source, Cerkl’s very own “Jeff in IT,” we’ll help you jump over this hurdle and show you how to develop a strong relationship with your tech team for future projects.

 Maybe you can even collaborate on a blog piece together someday ;).

 1. Think Empathetically and Establish Internal Communications and IT Connections